Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Historical Background

-In the early 1930s, coal accounted for approximately $55$\% of total mineral output in Japan \citep[p.44]{mb1934}.
-The large share of coal production indicates that coal extraction was an influential economic activity at that time.
-The higher wage rates of miners have motivated peasants to move into the extraction industry, shifting the local industrial structure from the primary to the production sector.
-For instance, the average daily wage of female miners worked in the pits was one and a half to two times higher than those of the female workers in the silk and spinning industries \citep[pp.~84--85]{Nishinarita1985}.
+In the early 1930s, coal accounted for approximately $55$\% of total mineral output in Japan, meaning that coal extraction was an influential economic activity at that time \citep[p.44]{mb1934}.
+The higher wage rates of miners motivated peasants to move into the extraction industry, shifting the local industrial structure from the agricultural to the production sector.
+An example, the average daily wage of female miners working in the pits was one and a half to two times higher than those of the female workers in the silk and spinning industries \citep[pp.~84--85]{Nishinarita1985}.
 Besides the original inhabitants, therefore, mining workers would include a certain proportion of migrants.
 This may have influenced the structure of both the marriage market and fertility in the local economy surrounding mines.
-However, quantitative evidence of these changes in the regional economy is still lacking in literature.\footnote{Most research on mines in prewar Japan comprises business history studies that investigated the features of the management and industrial organization in coal mining companies \citep[pp.~220-233]{Ishii1991}.}
+However, quantitative evidence of these changes in the regional economy is still lacking in literature.\footnote{Most research on mines in prewar Japan comprises business history studies that investigated the features of the management and industrial organization in coal mining companies \citep[pp.~220-233]{Ishii1991}. \citet{tanaka1984} provided a comprehensive review of the operations of the Japanese coal mining industry.}